Admissions

 LEA Admissions Policy

-The Admissions Authority for our school is the LEA, which publishes its entry regulations every year.
-Parents and carers can receive a copy of these regulations directly from the LEA.
+The LEA is our school's admissions authority.
+It publishes its entry regulations every year, and parents and carers can receive a copy directly from the LEA.

 The LEA’s annual admissions prospectus informs parents and carers how to apply for a place at the school of their choice.
-Parents and carers have a right to express their preference, but this does not, in itself, guarantee a place at that particular school.
-Application should be made on a form that can be obtained from the local Education Department, and should be returned by the date stipulated on that form.
+Parents and carers can express their preference, but this does not guarantee a spot at that particular school.
+Application should be made on a form that can be obtained from the local Education Department and should be returned by the date stipulated on that form.

 Admissions into Reception Class

-Parents can request that the date their child is admitted to the school is deferred until later in the school year or until the child reaches compulsory school age in that school year.
+Parents can request that the date their child is admitted to the school be deferred until later in the school year or until the child reaches compulsory school age in that school year.

 Parents can also request that the date their child attends part-time until the child reaches compulsory school age in that the child reaches compulsory school age in that school year.